 Tax Value and Fair Market Value (FMV), being what the house should sell for under fair market conditions, is NOT the same thing!
 There have been several articles written on the gap between tax value and market value in Wake County.

-Wake County currently assesses tax value once every eight years and the last time it was assessed was in 2008.
+Wake County currently assesses tax value once every eight years and the last time it was assessed, as of this writing, was in 2008.
 The county was aggressive in their valuation because they were trying to account for lost appreciation during the boom of the mid-2000’s.

 Is Tax Value Worthless?